savonet/book/language.md

 to implement what you would implement using _for_ or _while_ loops in traditional languages: this is why those constructions are not available as primitive constructions in Liquidsoap.
-For instance, the for loop is implemented in the standard library as\TODO{check that this got merged}
+For instance, the for loop is implemented in the standard library as

 ```{.liquidsoap include="liq/for.liq" to=-1}
 ```